Paul Erdős: Erdős's problems

-Erdős had a reputation for posing new problems as well as solving existing ones - Ernst Strauss called him "the absolute monarch of problem posers".
+Erdős had a reputation for posing new problems as well as solving existing ones: Ernst Strauss called him "the absolute monarch of problem posers".
 Throughout his career, Erdős would offer payments for solutions to unresolved problems.
 These ranged from $25 for problems that he felt were just out of the reach of the current mathematical thinking (both his and others) up to $10,000 for problems that were both difficult to attack and mathematically significant.
-Some of these problems have since been solved, including the most lucrative - Erdős's conjecture on prime gaps was solved in 2014, and the $10,000 paid.
+Some of these problems have since been solved, including the most lucrative – Erdős's conjecture on prime gaps was solved in 2014, and the $10,000 paid.

 There are thought to be at least a thousand remaining unsolved problems, though there is no official or comprehensive list.
-The offers remained active despite Erdős's death; Ronald Graham was the (informal) administrator of solutions, and a solver could receive either an original check signed by Erdős before his death (for memento only, cannot be cashed) or a cashable check from Graham.
+The offers remained active despite Erdős's death; Ronald Graham was the (informal) administrator of solutions, and a solver could receive either an original check signed by Erdős before his death (for memento only, which cannot be cashed) or a cashable check from Graham.
+British mathematician Thomas Bloom started a website dedicated to Erdős's problems in 2024.

 Perhaps the most mathematically notable of these problems is the Erdős conjecture on arithmetic progressions:

-If true, it would solve several other open problems in number theory (although one main implication of the conjecture, that the prime numbers contain arbitrarily long arithmetic progressions, has since been proved independently as the Green–Tao theorem).
+If true, it would solve several other open problems in number theory, although one main implication of the conjecture, that the prime numbers contain arbitrarily long arithmetic progressions, has since been proved independently as the Green–Tao theorem.
 The payment for the solution of the problem is currently worth US$5,000.

 The most familiar problem with an Erdős prize is likely the Collatz conjecture, also called the 3N + 1 problem.
 Erdős offered $500 for a solution.

 Collaborators

-Erdős' most frequent collaborators include Hungarian mathematicians András Sárközy (62 papers) and András Hajnal (56 papers), and American mathematician Ralph Faudree (50 papers).
+Erdős's most frequent collaborators include Hungarian mathematicians András Sárközy (62 papers) and András Hajnal (56 papers), and American mathematician Ralph Faudree (50 papers).
 Other frequent collaborators were the following: